 LEVERIDGE, John Henry World War I

 Private, 820723.
+Birth March 14, 1881 Norfolk Co, England.
+Farmer.
+Enlisted May 15, 1916 at F Francis.
 44th Battalion, Canadian Infantry.
-Next of Kin: Mrs Mary Leveridge, Devlin, Ontario (Rainy River District near Emo where the Leveridge boys moved).
+Next of Kin: Mrs Mary Leveridge, Devlin, Ontario paid $20 per month for his service.
+(Rainy River District near Emo where the Leveridge boys moved).
 Reported missing after action Oct 28, 1917.
 Prisoner of War.
 Discharged.
+Note his name also spelled John Henry Levaridge.

 MCCAULEY, Gordon World War I